 To appreciate the tragedy of Rattigan's decline (and Wansell passionately argues that it was nothing less than tragic), we must appreciate the extent of his achievement.
 On that day in 1956, a month shy of his 45th birthday, Terence Rattigan was one of the most successful English playwrights in history - his work applauded by critics and audiences, his wardrobe, cars and parties catalogued in the popular press.

-''French Without Tears'' in 1936 to the poignant double bill ''Separate Tables'' 20 years later, he captivated critics and audiences with a string of gold-plated hits - ''Where the Sun Shines,'' ''Love in Idleness'' (retitled ''O Mistress Mine'' in America), ''The Winslow Boy,'' ''The Browning Version,'' ''The Deep Blue Sea.''
+From the light comedy ''French Without Tears'' in 1936 to the poignant double bill ''Separate Tables'' 20 years later, he captivated critics and audiences with a string of gold-plated hits - ''Where the Sun Shines,'' ''Love in Idleness'' (retitled ''O Mistress Mine'' in America), ''The Winslow Boy,'' ''The Browning Version,'' ''The Deep Blue Sea.''
 For nearly five straight years in the 1940s, three adjacent theaters in London's West End were occupied by Rattigan successes.

 The plays, for the most part, were gentle, sympathetic, often witty studies of middle-class men and women in emotional distress - decent people caught up in intense relationships (triangles, father-son conflicts) in which emotions and passions were decisively sublimated.
-Rattigan's themes,
+Rattigan's themes, Wansell sums up, were intensely personal ones - ''the illogicality of love, the conflict between heavenly and earthly love, the pain of loss of promise, the defeat of greatness by human foible.''

-''From Aeschylus to Tennessee Williams,'' Rattigan rashly wrote in 1950, ''the only theater that has ever mattered is the theater of character and narrative. ...
+But these and other motifs remained beneath the surface of his work, to be apprehended through skillfully crafted story and carefully observed character. ''From Aeschylus to Tennessee Williams,'' Rattigan rashly wrote in 1950, ''the only theater that has ever mattered is the theater of character and narrative. ...
 I don't think that ideas, per se, social, political or moral, have a very important place in the theater.
 They definitely take third place to character and narrative, anyway.''

-''Look Back in Anger,'' did Rattigan's reputation no good. ''Already suspect for the flamboyance of his lifestyle,'' Wansell writes, ''he could now be dismissed as facile and unthinking, a man who dismissed ideas and was interested only in commercial success.''
+That declaration, like his quip at the premiere of ''Look Back in Anger,'' did Rattigan's reputation no good. ''Already suspect for the flamboyance of his lifestyle,'' Wansell writes, ''he could now be dismissed as facile and unthinking, a man who dismissed ideas and was interested only in commercial success.''

 Three years later, in the introduction to his first volumes of collected plays, Rattigan further armed his critics by creating a prototypical playgoer, Aunt Edna, whom no playwright could afford to ignore - ''a nice, respectable, middle-class, middle-aged maiden lady with time on her hands and the money to help her pass it.''
 In attempting to advance his long-held belief that theater should be responsive to its audience, he seemed to brand himself a shameless panderer.